Inspiring action on sustainable fashion

 Sarah studied a BTEC Clothing & Textiles then a degree in Fashion Marketing.
 She worked in fast fashion for a while, before deciding that there must be another way and coming to volunteer at Stitched Up in 2017.

-Sarah has now joined the team as Workshop Facilitator and Bookings Coordinator.
+Sarah has now joined the team as our Bookings Coordinator & Workshop Facilitator.

 In the rest of her time she loves walking Truman the dog and working on her handmade wardrobe with Buffy on repeat.

 Stitched Up HQ

 In October 2020 we opened a pop-up clothing hub in Stretford Mall, where we’ll be running our workshops until around the end of March 2021.
 You can also shop our reclaimed textiles and sustainable sewing supplies from Weds-Sat 12-5pm.